-Jean-Marc Huët to leave Unilever in October and Graeme Pitkethly to succeed him as Chief Financial Officer
+Jean-Marc Huët to leave Unilever and Graeme Pitkethly to succeed him as CFO

 London/Rotterdam, Tuesday 19th May 2015 - Unilever today announced that its Chief Financial Officer, Jean-Marc Huët, has decided to step down from his role and the Boards of Unilever PLC and Unilever N.V.
 Huët, 46, who joined Unilever in January 2010, will leave Unilever with effect from 1 October 2015.
 Huët will remain in his role through this period to ensure a smooth and orderly transition to his successor.

 Unilever today also announced that Graeme Pitkethly will succeed Huët as Chief Financial Officer with effect from 1 October 2015.
 Pitkethly will become a member of the Unilever Leadership Executive on 1 October 2015 and he will be proposed for election to the Boards of Unilever N.V. and PLC at the Annual General Meetings in April 2016.

 Pitkethly, 48, joined Unilever in 2002 and is currently Executive Vice President of the Unilever UK and Ireland business and prior to this he has held a number of senior financial roles within Unilever, including Head of M&A, Head of Treasury, Pensions and Tax and Chief Financial Officer of Unilever Indonesia.
 Prior to his current role Pitkethly was the Senior Vice President Finance of the Global Markets Operation.
 He brings considerable internal and external experience to the role having spent the earlier part of his career in senior corporate finance roles.